OSGConnect/OUTDATED-tutorial-fsurf/README.md

 the argument `myuser` is your username and `mypassword` is your password for your fsurf account on OSG Connect.

-###  Check the fsurf setup and options
+###  Check Options

-To check the initial set up of `fsurf` on OSG Connect or your laptop (desktop), invoke the help argument.
+To check the initial set up of `fsurf` is working fine, invoke the help argument.

       $ fsurf --help